-Getting married is a big commitment, and a life-long decision.
+Getting married is a huge commitment and a life-long decision.
 I’m not saying I regret it, but there are a few things I wish I’d known before getting married.

-Despite all the vows and promises, children problems and arguments, you still wake up to the same face everyday.
-While that is beautiful in some ways, the thought of it can get quite scary.
+All the vows and promises, children’s problems and relationship arguments, and waking up to the same face every day.
+While that is beautiful in some ways, it can also get overwhelming or unnerving at times.
 That’s why these 6 people have confessed the things that changed for them after marriage, and how you can brace yourself for it.

 Things I Wish I Knew Before We Got Married